How to boost video marketing with stock footage

 And it worked: driving traffic to their website in a flurry they hadn’t witnessed before.

 Whether you’re a business owner or marketer, you don’t have to film everything from scratch to get your product or service noticed.

 Sure, creating video from scratch is preferable and you need to stay true to the five key elements needed, but sometimes time and budgets mean it’s just not possible.
-Or limited footage has had eyeballs time and time again and is stale.
+Or the limited footage you have or your business is looking a tad stale.
 Instead, you can buy pre-made imagery and footage from stock libraries and edit them to create a bespoke video with your desired message.

 So if this tickles you’re fancy, here are some elements to consider:

 Thinking “outside the box” creatively to source pre-made stock or library footage can create highly visual and quirky campaigns to promote your brand.
 Look at the video as a way to invoke emotion, to build connection, to inspire or motivate.
 Using innovative search terms and spending the time to scroll down lists and not just grab the first thing you find, can yield great results.

 Check out our portfolio of videos to get you inspired.

 Sure there IS a load of cheesy content out there in stock video land, but largely the quality is of a high standard.
 And who doesn’t need a bit of cheese occasionally – this off-the-cuff, tongue-in-cheek footage can strike a cord, grab attention and add humour to your message

 Sometimes you may want to give the same message but to multiple audience segments as part of a Video Strategy.
 Stock footage can provide opportunity to create different versions of videos efficiently.